PM mounts attack on rivals in battlegrounds Assam, Bengal

 Modi said: “You didn’t get a chance to rig the polls and that’s why you are abusing the ECI and questioning the central forces?
 Ten years ago you had so much faith on these security forces.”

+“To continue this momentum of growth and development, it is very important to bring back NDA government to power.
+We believe in ‘sabka saath, sabka vikas, sabka vishwas’ (with all, development for all, with trust of all).
+We don’t discriminate in our schemes and everyone is equally benefitted,” he said at a rally in Tamulpur while ending his campaign in the state poll.

-The PM also took a swipe at the Congress-led alliance in Assam, saying: “The election is still on.
-But yesterday some people made an announcement saying what kind of dress those in the next government would wear... they are conspiring to take over Assam...”
+The PM took a swipe at the Congress-led alliance and said that they were conspiring to take over Assam.

+“The election is still on.
+But yesterday some people made an announcement saying what kind of dress those in the next government would wear.
+There can be no greater dishonor for Assam and its culture.
+It is shocking that they are conspiring to take over Assam.
+You have to come out in large numbers and vote to foil their designs,” Modi said.